 Dr. Rand McClain, the Los Angeles based “Doctor to the Stars,” released his new technique for what some are calling the first true Body Repair formula.
 In the video presentation, he details how some very big name athletes are achieving increased strength, healthier bodies, and even more energy.

 Summer Solstice 2020: The First Day of Summer

-The June solstice—the start of summer in the Northern Hemisphere—occurs this year on Saturday, June 20.
-Here’s what you need to know about the longest day of the year—plus more fun facts about the summer solstice!
+In 2020, the June solstice—the start of summer in the Northern Hemisphere—occurs this year on Saturday, June 20.
+Here’s all you need to learn about the summer solstice—longest day of the year!

 All you need is a drill and weeds and their roots are gone in one quick spin!
 The action is fun, fast, and satisfying!
 What’s more, there’s no kneeling, bending, or getting your hands dirty.
 Expect your neighbors to get curious and want to try the Weed Spinner, too.
 This back-saving drill bit was invented by retired school teacher Vern Ader and we thank him.